Naitreey/notes-and-knowledge/cs/javascript/language.rst

   That's almost all we have in Python.

 - hoisting.
-Wherever a function declaration is inside a scope, that declaration is taken to belong to the entire scope and accessible everywhere throughout.
+Wherever a function declaration is inside a scope, that declaration is taken to belong to the entire scope and accessible everywhere throughout (WTFJS_).

   Function variable and function definition is hoisted together.
 This is different from ``var`` hoisting.